KTHHealthData/stockholm-stadsdelar/Readme.md

 The data is based on the "Stadskarta" dataset released on the [Stockholm open data portal](https://dataportalen.stockholm.se/) under CC0 license (last updated: 2021-04-13) [[details]](#open-data-portal)

-I am releasing this data under CC0 license.
+I am also releasing this data under CC0 license.

 ## Disambiguation